Skip to main content

 Interview with Françoise Rudetzki

-Member of the scientific and orientation council of the CN2R, herself a victim of an attack in 1983 and having devoted her life to the recognition of victims.
+Member of the Cn2r's Scientific and Orientation Council, herself a victim of a terrorist attack in 1983, she has dedicated her life to recognizing victims.

 Interview with Denis Peschanski

-Member of the scientific and orientation council of the CN2R, historian, research director at the CNRS and co-responsible for the 13-November Program.
+Member of the Cn2r Scientific and Orientation Council, historian, CNRS research director and co-director of the 13-November program.

 Paris Aide aux Victimes is an association created in 1987 and affiliated to the France Victims network.
-It welcomes, listens to and informs victims of criminal offences, disasters and collective accidents, and public road accidents with offences.
-It is composed of lawyers and psychologists who can guide and offer psychological support to victims and their families.
+It welcomes, listens to and provides information to victims of criminal offenses, disasters and collective accidents, and public road accidents involving offenses.
+It is staffed by legal experts and psychologists who can offer guidance and psychological support to victims and their families.
 Its services are free and confidential.
-The association has more than 30 years of experience in providing psychological support to victims of terrorism.
+The association has over thirty years' experience in providing psychological support to victims of terrorism.

 [/vc_row_inner]Finding support for yourself or a loved one